Weather balloon: Launch time, location, and uses

 Weather balloons are launched around the world for observations used to diagnose current conditions as well as by human forecasters and computer models for weather forecasting.
 Between 900 and 1,300 locations around the globe do routine releases, two or four times daily, usually at 0000 UTC and 1200 UTC.
 Some facilities will also do occasional supplementary special releases when meteorologists determine there is a need for additional data between the 12-hour routine launches in which time much can change in the atmosphere.
-Military and civilian government meteorological agencies such as the National Weather Service in the US typically launch balloons, and by international agreements almost all the data are shared with all nations.
+Military and civilian government meteorological agencies such as the National Weather Service in the US typically launch balloons, and by international agreements, almost all the data are shared with all nations.

-Specialized uses also exist, such as for aviation interests, pollution monitoring, photography or videography and research.
+Specialized uses also exist, such as for aviation interests, pollution monitoring, photography or videography, and research.
 Examples include pilot balloons (Pibal).
 Field research programs often use mobile launchers from land vehicles as well as ships and aircraft (usually dropsondes in this case).
-In recent years weather balloons have also been used for scattering human ashes at high-altitude.
+In recent years, weather balloons have also been used for scattering human ashes at high altitudes.

-The weather balloon was also used to create the fictional entity 'Rover' during production of the 1960s TV series The Prisoner in Portmeirion, Gwynedd, North Wales, UK in September 1966.
+The weather balloon was also used to create the fictional entity 'Rover' during the production of the 1960s TV series The Prisoner in Portmeirion, Gwynedd, North Wales, UK in September 1966.
 This was retained in further scenes shot at MGM Borehamwood UK during 1966–67.

+Potential issues

+Aviation

+In 1970, an Antonov 24 operating Aeroflot Flight 1661 suffered a loss of control after striking a radiosonde in flight, resulting in the death of all 45 people on board.

+On 16 October 2025, a United Airlines flight collided with a weather balloon at cruising altitude over Utah, fracturing its windshield, releasing shards of glass into the cockpit that injured the captain's right arm, and causing an emergency descent and diversion.
+The NTSB has begun an investigation, and the company behind the weather balloon has taken measures to reduce future risk.

+There are also other ways in which weather balloons can pose a danger to aircraft, such as interfering with the pitot-static systems.